victoriyaforsythe/PyIRI/CONTRIBUTING.md

 10. Submit a pull request through the GitHub website.
 Pull requests should be made to the ``develop`` branch.
-Note that automated tests will be run on github actions, but these must be initialized by a member of the pysat team.
+Note that automated tests will be run on github actions, but these must be initialized by a member of the PyIRI team.

 Pull Request Guidelines
 -----------------------